 - The blutwurst in The Assassination Bureau.
 Dragomiloff and von Pinck play hot potato until the wurst lands on Archduke Ferdinand's plate.
 Hungry, the Archduke cuts into the wurst.
 Ka-BOOM!!

-- The Douglas Adams novel The Long Dark Tea-Time of the Soul has a legal contract that's called (and metaphorically acts as) a hot potato: It gives you incredible wealth, as long as you can manage to sign it over to someone else before it becomes due.
+- The Douglas Adams novel The Long Dark Tea-Time of the Soul has a legal contract that's called (and metaphorically acts as) a hot potato: It gives you incredible wealth and success, but if you fail to sign it over to someone else before it becomes due....

 - In the Robert Louis Stevenson short story The Bottle Imp the demon trapped in the bottle grants wishes, subject to three rules:

 - Wishes cannot extend your natural lifespan.

 - The bottle can only be sold for a cash amount strictly less than the amount for which you bought it.
 Otherwise it comes back to you.

 - If you die with the bottle in your possession the demon carries you straight to hell.

 - Kim Newman's short story "Mother Hen" is about a group of people all trying to avoid ending up with a cursed statuette, in a reversal of The Maltese Falcon.

 - Harry actually compares he, Ron, and Hermione taking turns carrying the Horcrux to this in Harry Potter and the Deathly Hallows.